Dominic Smith Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Dominic Smith (.128 batting average in his past 10 games), take on starter Braxton Garrett and the Miami Marlins at Nationals Park, Thursday at 7:05 PM ET.
+Dominic Smith, with a slugging percentage of .211 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Miami Marlins, with Eury Perez on the hill, September 1 at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-3) against the Marlins.

 Dominic Smith Game Info & Props vs. the Marlins